- Agricultural and Farmland Protection Board

 Next Review: 2025*

-* Due to the upcoming Countywide Farmland Protection Plan Update in 2023/2024, the 8-year review for Eastern and Western Agricultural Districts will be started in later 2024 and continue into 2025.
+* Due to the upcoming Countywide Farmland Protection Plan Update in 2023/2024, the 8-year review for Eastern and Western Agricultural Districts will be started in 2025.
+Please check back in February 2025!

 Annual Addition Process